eevo script

 No function currying

-- Functions only take one argument, which is often a list of one or more function arguments
+- Functions only take one argument, but it is often a list of arguments

 No garbage collector